TheDoom-IT/license-plate-recognition/README.md

 poetry run python -m license_plate_recognition.main <path_to_image>
 ```

-The application will read the image from the given path and display license plate number present on the image.

-Here is the refactored version in Markdown:

 The application will read an image from the specified path and display the license plate number present in the image.

 ---